 Archimedes Project Founder Faith Wallace-Gadsden traveled to Haiti two weeks after cholera hit the impoverished Caribbean nation.
 Then completing her PhD in molecular microbiology, Faith established a research partnership with a hospital located at the epicenter of the nascent outbreak.
 She quickly realized that the international community, despite all of its technology, resource and expertise, was failing to stop cholera before it got out of control.
 In an article for Crowdfunder Insider, Faith recounts her frustration with the intensifying situation in Haiti in 2010:

 “The beer I had finished was brought in from the capital and could have made its way over the bumpy roads to every corner of the country.
 Women selling brightly colored packets of sweets sold products made by manufacturers hundreds or thousands of miles away.
 If there are supply chains that cross the country, why can’t they be used to deliver this life-saving product that people were so desperate to have?
 And why can’t the people desperate for work be the ones to deliver it?
 Not just in a Haiti, but across the world?”

 — Faith, Crowdfunder Insider

 Cholera kills over 120,000 people every year.
 Diarrhea kills 2 million children under the age of 15 per year.
 We think this is unacceptable.
 Inadequate access to safe water and sanitation not only impacts individual livelihoods, particularly those of girls and women, but also greatly affects national productivity.
-Diarrhea causes the loss of $260 billion of economic productivity.
+Diarrhea causes the loss of $260 billion of economic productivity each year.